 Through MAPFRE, you will be able to consult a doctor in Madrid (with the help of our HCAYS staff).
-You will not need to pay out-of-pocket money for these medical visits or any co-payment.
-You will simply provide your HCAYS MAPFRE health insurance card.
+You will not need to pay out-of-pocket money for these medical visits or any copayment.
+You will simply provide your HCAYS MAPFRE Medical Insurance Card.